 Green Low-Carb Breakfast Smoothie

 To get fibers that you need to be kept in full and if you like to drink your veggies instead of eating them, starting your day with this cucumber, celery, spinach, and an avocado smoothie is a good way to take-in in every breakfast.
-Per glass, serving contains three hundred seventy five calories, twenty five grams of fat, thirty grams of protein, and four grams net carbs.
+Per glass, a serving contains three hundred seventy-five calories, twenty-five grams of fat, thirty grams of protein, and four grams of net carbs.

 Low-Carb Acai Almond Butter Smoothie